oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/destroy-environment/destroy-environment.md

     ![Steps on how to delete Stack](./images/delete-stack.png "")

-    After this your Autonomous database containing the graph user and the datasets will be deleted.
+    After this your Oracle Autonomous AI database containing the graph user and the datasets will be deleted.

     This concludes this lab.
 Thank you!